TritonDataCenter/node-checker/README.md

 of the system.

-Note that the server included can be used for simple deployments, but works off static confif files.
+Note that the server included can be used for simple deployments, but works off static config files.
 For more complicated deployment scenarios, it is expected that the consumer of node-checker will implement a system for dynamically adding and removing hosts from the health checker.